This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 The word "soltero" means "single," and "solterito" loosely translates to "little single man."
 Some say that this traditional Peruvian salad recipe from the Arequipa region is named for singles that are dieting in order to attract a partner.
 Lol.

-I could not find fresh fava beans, but opted to include dried.
-They cook in about the same time as the giant corn, and my pressure cooker sped up that process.
 Sweet potatoes are an important ingredient in Peruvian cooking, and I have included roasted sweet potatoes in my version.
 I also opted to dress my Peruvian salad with lime juice and cilantro.
+I have had very simple vinaigrettes without lime juice and cilantro, and we think their addition “kicks it up a notch!”
 This is a versatile recipe, so feel free to change it up to suit your tastes and availability of ingredients.

 Here is a quick look at the ingredients in the recipe – it’s handy to use at the grocery store or as a summary of what you need.
 Skip to the recipe for quantities.